ldpercy/year-clock/task/wheel clock.md

 Theme ideas
 -----------

-This one wasn't supposed to be anything in particular just more sort of conceptual wheels in space type of idea.
+This one wasn't supposed to be anything in particular, just more sort of a conceptual wheels in space type of idea.
 Maybe a dyson ring or something like that.

 Background was going to be similar to to the dusk one, maybe with the sun at the top or bottom - think I might try a few different things.